 |Advanced Audio Recording|

-Introduction to Cubic residue diffusers
+Introduction to 2D- quadradic residue diffusers

 An optimized 2D-quadratic residue diffuser using 12 wells per period from 13 possible to become fully symmetrical.
-Unlike above the equation is Z = (X*X * Y*Y) MOD 13
+Unlike above the equation is Z = (X*X * Y*Y) MOD 13 but with a different Z-offset.
+The remarkable point is that this design does not include the value 0, which means it is not totally flat.
+It that can be built with just the wooden elements and does not require a back wall.

 Conclusion and Summary